catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 Examples:
 * American Community Survey tables do include many that are cut by race/ethnicity.
 However, while these tables provide separate statistics for non-Latinx White residents and all White residents (Latinx and non-Latinx combined) more often than for they do not do the same for other groups.

 * California Department of Education data includes statistics for Filipinx students, while most other data sources do not include disaggregated data for Filipinx people.
 At the same time, their data includes a much more limited definition of American Indian / Alaska Natives and Native Hawaiian / Pacific Islanders than our standard RACE COUNTS definitions do.
 They include only those who identify as either of those two groups alone, not in combination with another group, and also exclude Latinxs from those groups.

 * California Department of Justice and others include statistics for a combined Asian and Pacific Islander group that masks varied experiences.

+* Public data collection systematically erases Southwest Asian / North African (SWANA) people by grouping them as White, though many do not identify that way.
+In addition, inconsistent definitions of SWANA lead to questions around data reliability and comparisons.

 * Other datasets, such as American Community Survey Public Use Microdata (PUMS) include rich detail allowing us to calculate statistics for our standard RACE COUNTS race/ethnicity groupings.

 Reliability of data is often low for groups that have smaller populations such as American Indian / Alaska Natives due to data collectors having inadequate sample sizes.
 As a result, we do our best to strike a balance between including data for as many groups as possible, while also only presenting statistics that we are confident are strong enough for advocacy and policymaking.
 At times this may mean that we suppress data for one or more groups.